glennklockwood/hpchadoop/README.md

 * wordcount.py - the canonical word count example implemented in Python, Perl, and R
 * coord - coordination analysis for molecular dynamics simulations (we did not cover this in class, and the documentation is incomplete)

+I've also provided the starthadoop.sh script, which contains the commands you will need to type to get into an interactive session and spin up a Hadoop cluster.
+Each subdirectory also contains a "submit.qsub" command to run the entire example non-interactively.
+You can examine these scripts to see the commands you would type to run the examples interactively.